Privacy Policy

 The application connects to the following third-party services for wallet functionality:

-- Blockchain RPC endpoints (Cellframe, Ethereum, Solana, TRON) for wallet balance queries and transaction broadcasting.
+- Blockchain RPC endpoints (Cellframe, Ethereum, BSC, Solana, TRON) for wallet balance queries and transaction broadcasting.
 These connections transmit only your public wallet address — never private keys.

 - BitcoinTry API (api.bitcointry.com) for real-time cryptocurrency price data.
 No personal data or wallet addresses are sent — only token pair identifiers (e.g., ETH_USDT).